FlorianBx/nvim_config/README.md

 ## License

 This project is licensed under the MIT License.
-For more details, see the `LICENSE` file.
+For more details, see the [LICENCE](LICENSE) file.